The other half is performing that music, and entertaining everyone at their celebrations.

 Every bulb I planted, every pruning cut I made, felt a bit more special, and I enjoyed the entire job that much more.

 What’s the point of this story?
-Simple — for everything I did in the garden, my daydreaming suggested more possibilities and provided a richer context.
+Simple — for everything I did in the garden, my daydreaming suggested more possibilities and provided a richer context as I continued to work.

 Similarly with the people I help, thinking “outside the box” as we’re planning their music can inspire surprising choices and lend greater meaning to each selection.